ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/13 Week13 ELK Stack Project/1. Elk Stack Project/README.md

 **These Beats allow us to collect the following information from each machine:**

-- **Filebeat** will be used to collect log files from very specific files such as Apache, Microsft Azure tools and web servers, MySQL databases.
+- **Filebeat** will be used to collect log files from very specific files such as Apache, Microsoft Azure tools and web servers, MySQL databases.

   [Filebeat-Status](IMAGE/Filebeat-Status.PNG)